Table of Contents

 Facebook helps you with this tough targeting.
 With Facebook you can be very specific to your audience, so Facebook Ads will be a great option for your business.

 Facebook also offers a useful tool called look-alike audiences that allows you to advertise to people who have something in common with your current audience.
-Facebook uses their existing data to match your customers with similar users.
+Facebook uses its existing data to match your customers with similar users.

 Aspect 4: Ad format